Big-Onche/Cube-Conflict/README.md

 ## 🖥 Platforms
 Cube Conflict is available on:
 - Windows
-- Linux *(Please note: Linux updates will only occur at major releases.
-To access the latest version, it's recommended to build the binary manually with the command: `make -C src install`)*
+- Linux *(Please note: Linux updates will only occur at major releases or bugfixes.
+To access the latest version, it's recommended to build the binary manually, more info [here](docs/linux)*

 ## 🤝 Contribute
 We welcome all contributions!